The ITocratic Oath of the IT Professional

 I will respect the privacy of my users, for their problems are not disclosed to me that the world may know.
 Most especially must I tread with care in matters of passwords, internet access, email, favorite devices, as well as life and death.
+If it is given me to restore a backup, all thanks.
+But it may also be within my power to delete a user account or data; this awesome responsibility must be faced with great humbleness and awareness of my own frailty.
 Above all, I must not play at God.

 I will remember that I do not treat a software bug or a hardware failure, but instead an interrupted user whose down-time may affect the user’s company and economic stability.
 My responsibility includes these related problems, if I am to care adequately for the user.

 I will prevent down-time whenever I can, for prevention is preferable to cure.

 I will protect the environment which sustains us, in the knowledge that the continuing health of ourselves and our societies is dependent on a healthy planet.

 I will remember that I remain a member of society, with special obligations to all my fellow human beings, those sound of mind and body as well as the IT users.

 If I do not violate this oath, may I enjoy life and art, respected while I live and remembered with affection thereafter.
 May I always act so as to preserve the finest traditions of my calling and may I long experience the joy of servicing those who seek my help.

 *Note – the ITocratic Oath is inspired by Hippocrates and Louis Lasagna.
 The above version is taken from Lasagna’s 1964 “modern version” which is used by many medical schools today.
 Only the words in italics have been changed or added.